Five essential cloud cost management strategies that work

 Digital transformation can be a rewarding endeavor for any enterprise, especially now considering the current remote work scenario.
 Often, organizations leverage the support of the cloud to set up robust digital transformation frameworks.

-The cloud offers scalability, making it easy to scale up or down.
-The cloud is also far more dynamic in terms of consumption—you pay for what you use.
+The cloud offers scalability, and is far more dynamic in terms of consumption—you pay for what you use.
 Despite the cost and labor effectiveness of cloud architecture, businesses often find themselves facing new cost management challenges.

 When operations teams make decisions daily that affect the cost and size of your cloud architecture, keeping tabs on your cloud costs can become taxing.
 Few organizations still manually track their cloud costs via spreadsheets, and those organizations that do only find this task grows more challenging as the cloud infrastructure expands.